 In most cases, web apps for appointment scheduling come with their own custom analytics tools and dashboards that are simpler to use than Google Analytics, which is quite difficult to set up.
 Below is an example of a report by Simply Book.

 [Statistics on service providers in Simply Book]

 How can you reduce no-shows and cancellations?

-When you allow clients to book online, there’s always a risk that they’ll schedule an appointment but not show up.
-Medical clinics figure the probability of a no-show at between 5% to 30%.
-These numbers may vary for different service providers, but no-shows still remain the main revenue drain.
+When you allow customers to book online, there’s always a risk that they’ll schedule an appointment but not show up.
+According to Health Management Technology, the healthcare domain alone loses $150 billion a year to no-shows.
+This number may vary for different industries, but no-shows remain a large revenue drain.

-For now, the best way to lower the no-show rate is to develop a proper cancellation policy – and users need to agree with it when sending a booking request.
-For example, you can restrict the time to cancel an appointment or charge a deposit that isn’t refunded in case the appointment is cancelled (make sure you mention that in the service terms and conditions).
+Create a cancellation policy.
+For now, the best way to lower the no-show rate is to develop a proper cancellation policy – and users need to agree with it when booking.
+For example, you can restrict the time to cancel an appointment or charge a deposit that isn’t refunded in case the appointment is cancelled (make sure you mention that in your service terms and conditions).

 Offer to add a customer to the waitlist.
 Waitlisting can help you fit in other people when there are no-shows, allowing another customer to fill an appointment if someone who originally booked doesn’t come on time.

 Provide subscription or package deals.
 One more option is to switch to subscription or package deals after one or two appointments.
 Simply Book has a special integration to embed a cancelation policy in a service provider’s site, so you might think of using it.